barryclark/jekyll-now/_posts/2020-04-25-rust-i2c-driver-p2.md

      pub const ID_ADDR: u8 = 0;
  }
  ```
- However this piece of code will actually not work out:
+ However this piece of code will actually not work:
  ```
  error[E0277]: the trait bound `Error<I2cError>: core::convert::From<I2cError>` is not satisfied
   --> src/lib.rs:38:70